Thierry Fischer steps in to make debut with The Cleveland Orchestra

 See an exclusive documentary featuring Fischer preparing for his inaugural concerts with the Seoul Philharmonic below:

-Thierry Fischer and 14 musicians from the Utah Symphony travel to Jacmel, the cultural capital of Haiti, on 28 March 2017 to launch the first Haitian National Orchestral Institute at the Dessaix-Baptiste Music School with the support of BLUME Haiti.
+Thierry Fischer and 14 musicians from the Utah Symphony travel to Jacmel, the cultural capital of Haiti, on 28 March 2017 to launch the first Haitian National Orchestra Institute at the Dessaix-Baptiste Music School with the support of BLUME Haiti.

 Fischer joins Haitian-born conductor Canes Nicolas and 100 young Haitian musicians from all around the country to create the new institute, which will give Haitian teachers and students the opportunity to work closely with musicians from a top US orchestra.